 High-stakes information.
 The costs and benefits of some expected outcomes can be both high in magnitude.
 These situations would elicit a stark motivational conflict.
 Thus, interviewees are likely to either disclose or withhold the information entirely.

-The Present ResearchThe current study aimed to contribute to the literature in three ways.
-First, we introduced a research design to create mock illicit networks for experiments on investigative interviewing.
-Then the study tackled two main research questions.
+The Present Research

 Question 1.
 Preliminary results support the DOM model’s conception of information-types (Neequaye et al., 2021), but the theory is still nascent.
 The present research is another attempt to explore the DOM model’s tenets, probing how well DOM generalizes to the context of illicit networks.
 Here we examined the extent to which dilemmas at the level of a network generate the information-types the model predicts.

 Question 2.
 Our next goal was to examine the extent to which individual decision-making and the network a person belongs to independently and jointly predict the kinds of information people disclose about their network.
 Such knowledge could help practitioners be cognizant about how interviews might go with the various network members under investigation.

+The current study aimed to contribute to the literature in three ways.
+First, we introduced a research design to create mock illicit networks for experiments on investigative interviewing.
+Then the study tackled two main research questions.

 Method